-Philips may provide various grants to support a conference: (1) grants directly to a conference sponsor to offset the costs of a conference that is primarily dedicated to promoting objective scientific and educational activities and discourse; (2) educational grants directly to the sponsor or to a training institution to allow attendance at the conference by medical students, residents, fellows and other Health Care Providers in training, provided that the conference sponsor or the training institution-not Philips-selects the trainees who will attend; or (3) grants to the sponsor to support the provision of meals or refreshments or other general support for conference attendees.
+Philips may provide various grants to support a conference: (1) grants provided directly to a conference sponsor to offset the costs of a conference that is primarily dedicated to promote objective scientific and educational activities and discourse; (2) educational grants provided directly to the sponsor or to a training institution to allow attendance at the conference by medical students, residents, fellows and other "Health Care Providers" in training, provided that the conference sponsor or the training institution-not Philips-selects the trainees who will attend; or (3) grants provided to the sponsor to support the provision of meals or refreshments or other general support for conference attendees.

-- With limited exception, grants shall be paid only to organizations with a genuine educational function and may be used to reimburse only the expenses for bona fide educational activities that are accredited.
+- With limited exception, grants shall be paid only to organizations with a genuine educational function and may be used to reimburse only the expenses for bonafide educational activities that are accredited.
 On a very limited basis, support for non-accredited education events may be approved depending upon the business justification.
-Please contact your Compliance Officer for more information. - The conference sponsor not Philips must control and be responsible for the selection of program content, faculty, educational methods and materials.

-- Grants shall be consistent with any applicable standards established by the conference sponsor and, in some cases, shall meet the standards of an appropriately accredited or certified organization. - In no case can a grant be related to any past, pending or future sale of a Philips PSS

-Any Philips employee or agent who requests or arranges for a conference or educational grant shall obtain and submit supporting documentation that demonstrates the requirements in this Section have been met.
-The required documentation is described in greater detail in Documentation Requirements for Grants and Sponsorships to Support Scientific and Educational Conferences, which is available on the Philips North America LLC Compliance Program.
+Please contact your Compliance Officer for more information. - The conference sponsor not Philips must control and be responsible for the selection of program content, faculty, educational methods, and materials. - Grants shall be consistent with any applicable standards established by the conference sponsor and, in some cases, shall meet the standards of an appropriately accredited or certified organization. - In no case can a grant be related to any past, pending, or future sale of a Philips PSS submit supporting documentation that demonstrates the requirements in this section have been met.
+The required documentation is described in greater detail in documentation requirements for grants and sponsorships to support scientific and e ducational conferences, which is available on the Philips North America LLC Compliance Program.